 It looks fantastic in the dish as when the noodles are cooked it stands up in the dish!
 Its main ingredients are pasta noodles, fish and shellfish.
 It was served with a helping of Alioli.
 It was the type of dish that would need to be tried a few times I think.
-IThe Fiduea was nice, it was very filling but dId I like as much as the normal rice seafood paella…No.
+It was nice, it was very filling but did I like as much as the normal rice seafood paella…No.

-We finished the tour with a coffee and some chatting with Sharon our guide.
+We finished the Barcelona food tour with a coffee and some chatting with Sharon our guide.
 We all had a great time trying the foods of Barcelona and learning some history along the way.
 The Devour Barcelona tour is highly recommended by us, our guide was amazing with the kids talking and answering their questions.
 A great family travel activity in Barcelona.